World’s oldest writing system may have its origins in mysterious, undeciphered symbols

 A study detailing the similarities was published Tuesday in the journal Antiquity.

-“Our findings demonstrate that the designs engraved on cylinder seals are directly connected to the development of proto-cuneiform in southern Iraq,” said study coauthor Silvia Ferrara, a professor in the department of classical philology and Italian studies at the University of Bologna.
+“Our findings demonstrate that the designs engraved on cylinder seals are directly connected to the development of proto-cuneiform in southern Iraq,” said the study’s principal investigator and team coordinator Silvia Ferrara, a professor in the department of classical philology and Italian studies at the University of Bologna.
 “They also show how the meaning originally associated with these designs was integrated into a writing system.”

 The results of the analysis could change the way scholars understand how writing was invented, and what it suggests about the advancements of ancient civilizations that developed technologies such as accounting and writing thousands of years ago.